eldrgeek/git-glitch/README.md

 The `restart` member tells `gomix` to run the `start` script in `scripts` in `.tirggle-rebuild` (moduldated by `throttle`)

 ## Running a command
-The file `doit.sh` is a bash file containing a bash script.
+The file `doit.sh` contains a bash script.

 The file `DO-IT` controls execution of `doit.sh.` A single character change in `DO-IT`will cause execution of the current commands in `doit.sh.`